360disrupt/rpi-mkimg/README.md

 While this script *should not* be destructive, it modifies the filesystem and partition table.

-It can be run like this:
+It can be run like this on a linux machine:

 ```
 bash mkimg.sh /dev/sda sdcard.img.zip